jkomoros/CASsim/README.md

 there's extra validation you do in optionsValidator then you might need to do special case behavior in this.

-`renderer()` - Should return a new custom element ready to be inserted into the DOM.
+`renderer() => CustomElementInstance` - Should return a new custom element ready to be inserted into the DOM.
 The result will be cached and typically reused many times.
 See more about renderers below.